Frirhos-he/EZWallet/EstimationV1.md

 <div style="text-align:center"><img src="./media/V1/grantt.png"  width="800" height="400"/></div>

 # Summary

-Report here the results of the three estimation approaches.
-The  estimates may differ.
-Discuss here the possible reasons for the difference

 |             | Estimated effort                        |   Estimated duration |
 | ----------- | :-------------------------------: | :---------------:|
 | estimate by size |20.8ph|<1 weeks